Saturday's Scottish Gossip

 Wright backs Rangers team-mate Ryan Kent to rise to the occasion against Eintracht Frankfurt.
 (Herald - subscription required)

-Hearts defender John Souttar is expected to play some part in Saturday's league meeting with Rangers, the club he will be with next season.
+Hearts defender John Souttar is expected to play some part of Saturday's league meeting with Rangers, the club he will be with next season.
 (Scotsman - subscription required)

 Aberdeen manager Jim Goodwin is keen to sign Wolves attacker Connor Ronan, who has been on loan with Goodwin's former club St Mirren this season.
 (Press and Journal - subscription required)

-Long-serving defender Andy Considine will be given game time to say farewell to Aberdeen fans in the Pittodrie's final match of the season against St Mirren on Sunday.
+Long-serving defender Andy Considine will be given game time to say farewell to Aberdeen fans in the Pittodrie side's final match of the season against St Mirren on Sunday.
 (Press and Journal - subscription required)

 Veteran St Johnstone midfielder Liam Craig is ready to end his playing career and move into a coaching role at McDiarmid Park.
 (Courier - subscription required)